• Mental Health

 The combination of depressive symptoms will begin to impact a person’s life at home, work, and school.
 Relationships may suffer as a person withdraws or self-isolates from the outside world due to worsening symptoms.
 People with severe depression may lose the desire to care for their well-being and struggle to complete even basic hygiene.

-Because there are many symptoms of depression, two people could have vastly unique experiences, even though they have the same diagnosis.
+Because there are many symptoms of depression, two people could have vastly unique experiences even though they have the same diagnosis.
 One person could feel sad and sleep all day, and another person could be extremely irritable while struggling to get much sleep at all.

-The Type of Depressive Disorder Can Impact Symptoms
+Type of Depressive Disorders

 When people think of depression, they commonly refer to major depressive disorder, sometimes called clinical depression.
 However, there are several types of depression that vary based on their symptoms and the timing of when symptoms present.